Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 :ref:`Bricklets <primer_bricklets>` wirelessly over your
 mobile phone, tablet or your PC.
 For the Master Extension concept please take a look at the general :ref:`description <primer_master_extensions>`.
-The Extension is equipped with a `GainSpan <http://www.gainspan.com>`__ `GS1011MEES <http://www.gainspan.com/gs1011mees>`__ WIFI module with an internal power amplifier which allows for superior range compared to other WIFI modules.
+The Extension is equipped with a `GainSpan <http://www.gainspan.com>`__ `GS1011MEES <http://www.gainspan.com/gs1011mees>`__ Wi-Fi module with an internal power amplifier which allows for superior range compared to other Wi-Fi modules.

 The devices supports two modes.
-In Full Speed Mode the device WIFI transceiver is always on.
+In Full Speed Mode the device Wi-Fi transceiver is always on.
 New incoming data will be immediately handled.
 In Low Power Mode the devices is not always on, the transceiver enters sleep mode after each message.
 This leads to a significantly lower power consumption and data throughput.